ruuda/blog/posts/the-numeric-type-alignment-chart.md

 it was missing one piece to deliver on the json superset promise: floats — numbers that contain a decimal point.
-Adding floats to RCL was tough, because of several conflicting principles.
+Adding floats to RCL was tough, because several guiding principles are in conflict.
 In this post we will explore the trade-offs involved.

 ## Json semantics